 You start by accepting that your roles have changed.
 And you find ways to give each other space and time to do the things that nurture you independently.

 You start by choosing to believe that Love is stronger than Death.
 That Love is stronger than life with PTSD.
 That Love is stronger than life with TBI.
-You choose to believe that you will be given the strength you need, in the moment you need it, and not a moment before.
+You choose to believe that you will be given the strength you need, at the moment you need it, and not a moment before.

 You start by shrinking the big scary future down to the sizeable now of today.

 And you reach out for support.
 You band together with those who are walking the same path and you let them become your family, your source of strength, the ones who fill in the gaps and help remind you that you are stronger than you think you are.
 That you can do this.
 That when the struggles are thoughts and beliefs, thoughts and beliefs can be changed.
 That when you just need to cry, you can cry.
-That when you have a hell of day, that tomorrow can be better.
+That when you have a hell of a day, that tomorrow can be better.

 And sometimes, you start by understanding that not every marriage has the foundation to bear the weight of war.
 And if that happens and your heart breaks, you are not to blame.
 There is nothing, nothing in this world that proves that human beings should be stronger than the destructive weight of war.
 Sometimes, a marriage just won’t be.